The mass distribution of stars stripped in binaries: The effect of metallicity: Expectations for nearby populations

-The good match between our predicted and the observed stripped-envelope supernova rates provides support for our population predictions and for the mass at which helium stars can reach core collapse.
+The reasonable match between our predicted and the observed stripped-envelope supernova rates provides support for our population predictions and for the mass at which helium stars can reach core collapse.
+However, see Sect. \ref{subsubsec:uncertainties} for the primary sources of uncertainty that could be responsible for the slight mismatch.